Gekkio/mooneye-test-suite/README.markdown

 For documentation about known behaviour, see [Game Boy: Complete Technical Reference](https://github.com/Gekkio/gb-ctr)

+## Suite structure

+* `acceptance`: the main "acceptance" tests which form the bulk of the test suite and are easily verifiable on hardware
+* `emulator-only`: tests that are complicated to verify on hardware (e.g. require special test hardware), so they are commonly executed only on emulators
+* `madness`: nope
+* `manual-only`: tests that require manual verification (e.g. looking at the screen, or listening to audio) on real hardware
+* `misc`: extra tests for CGB / AGB hardware that are not part of the main suite
+* `utils`: utilities that are not really tests, but might be useful to some people

+## Test naming

+Some tests are expected to pass only a single console model:

+* dmg = Game Boy
+* mgb = Game Boy Pocket
+* sgb = Super Game Boy
+* sgb2 = Super Game Boy 2
+* cgb = Game Boy Color
+* agb = Game Boy Advance
+* ags = Game Boy Advance SP

+In addition to model differences, SoC revisions can affect the behaviour.
+Revision 0 refers always to the initial version of a SoC (e.g. CPU CGB).
+AGB and AGS use the same SoC models, but in two different packages.
+The following SoC models have several revisions:

+* DMG: 0, A, B, C
+* CGB: 0, A, B, C, D, E
+* AGB: 0, A, A E, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of this project's scope.
+However, A E and B E are most likely actually just E revision in A or B-compatible package.

+In general, hardware can be divided to a couple of groups based on their behaviour.
+Some tests are expected to pass on a single or multiple groups:

+* G = dmg+mgb
+* S = sgb+sgb2
+* C = cgb+agb+ags
+* A = agb+ags

+For example, a test with GS in the name is expected to pass on dmg+mgb + sgb+sgb2.

+## Pass/fail reporting

+Most tests report a single pass/fail state using [a simple protocol](https://github.com/Gekkio/mooneye-test-suite/blob/1fbf1f76fcf9f1fc6a6023d9a141a826965133e8/common/lib/quit.s#L49) which is designed to make it easy to detect the test result in both emulators and real hardware.
+On real hardware you can use the link port to read data sent by the test ROM.
+In emulators you can either use the link port, or detect the use of the `LD B, B` opcode, which is used as a "debug breakpoint" in some emulators.

+A passing test:

+- writes the Fibonacci numbers 3/5/8/13/21/34 to the registers B/C/D/E/H/L
+- executes an `LD B, B` opcode
+- sends the same Fibonacci numbers using the link port.
+In emulators, the serial interrupt doesn't need to be implemented since the mechanism uses busy looping to wait for the transfer to complete instead of relying on the interrupt

+A failing test:

+- executes an `LD B, B` opcode, but the B/C/D/E/H/L registers won't contain the "magic" Fibonacci numbers
+- sends the byte `0x42` 6 times using the serial port

 ## Hardware testing

 There's tons of documentation and tons of emulators in the internet, but in the